Bashitha-Weerapperuma/IBM-Git-and-Github-project/README.md

 ## Learning Markup and editing

-Its a project for Coursera's IBM Getting started with Git and Github" course.
+It's a project for Coursera's IBM Getting Started with Git and GitHub" course.